wavefrontHQ/docs/pages/doc/ingestion_policies.md

 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: ingestion_policies.html
-summary: Examine who is using what by creating ingestion policies and setting limits with alerts.
+summary: Monitor usage with ingestion policies and usage dashboards and alerts.
 ---

 As a Wavefront Super Admin, you're interested in usage patterns for the whole company, but also for different teams in the company.
 You can create ingestion policies and assign accounts or groups to each policy to see which teams use which part of the total ingestion.